 - Custom academic programs and professional certifications integrated with area business and industry.

-- Applied undergraduate research partnerships in engineering, sciences, allied health, and the Louisiana Environmental Research Center.
+- Applied undergraduate research partnerships in engineering, sciences, and allied health.

-- Cultural events are designed to connect McNeese with the regional arts community and K-12 education.
+- Cultural events designed to connect McNeese with the regional arts community and K-12 education.

 The core values of McNeese State University are: